Unleash/unleash/docs/sdks/dot_net.md

 In your app you typically just want one instance of Unleash, and inject that where you need it.

-You should change the URL and the Authorization header (API secret) with the correct values for your instance, which you may locate under “Instance admin” in the menu.
+You should change the URL and the Authorization header (API token) with the correct values for your instance, which you may locate under “Instance admin” in the menu.

 ## Step 3: Use the feature toggle